spdk/spdk.github.io/development.md

 These general guidelines help ensure that the SPDK development community remains fun, fair, and efficient.

 * Developers should strive to be active on Gerrit in order to stay in the loop on upcoming changes.
-* [Trello](https://www.trello.com/spdk/) is where we maintain our backlog and is a great place for design material for more complex patches.
-Once code has been merged, however, the documentation in the repository supersedes any materials found on Trello (i.e., collateral found on Trello is not maintained once a feature is merged).
 * Coding and submission guidelines (i.e. being clear and concise in the commit message) should always be respected.
 * Developers do not need to add specific reviewers to patches.
 Instead, the maintainers and everyone else in the community should always be on the lookout for incoming patches.
 If a developer would like to be added to a review, or would like